 The country is also home to the top two tallest peaks of Central America which happen to be volcanoes -- Tacaná and Tajumulco.

-Here is a list of all of the known volcanoes in the region:
+Here are the known volcanoes in the region:

 - De Agua